Illumina/manta/scratch/docker/README.md

-# docker information associated with the manta projects
+# Manta docker information

 ## subdirectories

-* deployment/
+### deployment/

-These are docker image instructions and scripts associated with issueing a conventional binary release of manta.
-As a rule of thumb, these images use the oldest practical OS (for glibc compatibility) with the newest practical compiler (for binary performance).
+These are docker image instructions and scripts associated with issuing a conventional binary release of manta.
+These images typically use an older OS (for wide compatibility) with a newer compiler (for binary performance, new c++ features, etc.).
 These images are not meant to assist users who want to run manta in docker.